 Also known as a home's "Title," this document proves ownership and must be transferred from seller to buyer to complete a sale.

 A homeowner's failure to make their agreed-upon monthly mortgage payments over a period of time.

 A decrease in a home's property value due to deteriorating conditions in and around the property, or a decrease in value within the area where the home is located.

-The amount of money paid up front for a home outside of a mortgage.
-Many lenders require a down payment as part of a home sale, so a buyer will put forward a certain amount of money toward the purchase price and then the rest of the amount will be mortgaged and paid over time.
+The amount of money paid upfront for a home outside of a mortgage.
+Many lenders require a down payment as part of a home sale, so a buyer will put forward a certain amount of money toward the purchase price and then the rest of the amount will be mortgaged and paid overtime.

-A term used to refer to features in a home which help it stay warm in the winter and cool in the summer without over-taxing the home's HVAC system and appliances.
+A term used to refer to features in a home that help it stay warm in the winter and cool in the summer without over-taxing the home's HVAC system and appliances.
 This is desirable in homes today because it is more eco-friendly and it saves homeowners money by keeping utility bills lower throughout the year.
-Greater energy efficiency can be achieved with careful selection of appliances, up-to-date HVAC systems, new windows and doors, among other features.
+Greater energy efficiency can be achieved with careful selection of appliances, up-to-date HVAC systems, new windows, and doors, among other features.

 A sum of money determined by calculating the value of a home and then subtracting the amount owed on its current mortgage.
 This is often used to calculate what a seller can potentially make on the sale of their home.
 In some cases, it may be used to determine what a homeowner will receive when they refinance or if they need to apply for a home equity loan in order to make improvements on their property.

 Established by the lender upon purchase of the home, this account is built up through monthly contributions the owner makes as part of their mortgage payment.
 The lender then withdraws money to pay property taxes and insurance payments on a home.

 A law that prohibits discrimination based on a variety of factors, including race, nationality, gender/sex, disability and other factors at any point during the home buying process.